Billwee/Google-Book-Search/README.md

 ## Overview

-Google Book Search (GBS) is a React based application that uses one of Google's many APIs to return information on books from a form submission containing a book's author or title.
+Google Book Search (GBS) is a MERN Stack based application that uses one of Google's many APIs to return information on books from a form submission containing a book's author or title.
 GBS also has the capability of saving your favorite search results to a Mongo Database for later viewing.

 ## Deployment